srs/gradle-node-plugin/docs/node.md

 $ gradle yarn
 ```

-All npm command can also be invoked using underscore notation based on a gradle rule:
+All yarn command can also be invoked using underscore notation based on a gradle rule:

 ```bash
 $ gradle yarn_install